The bricklayer parable and nonprofits

 Three techniques come immediately to mind:

 Third, as you grow, don’t completely silo those people who perform largely administrative or capacity building functions from your program work.
-They should be part of staff meetings or retreats that are focused on program.
+They should be part of staff meetings or retreats that are focused on the mission-focused work.
 As you hire, train, and supervise these staff, make sure you find ways to continually connect them to the purpose.

 In the end, of course, some people are going to naturally think like bricklayer 1, just as others are naturally going to think like bricklayer 3.
 But nonprofit leaders are absolutely in a position to make sure their organization doesn’t go off course by letting the purpose be lost amidst the details.